pulumi/docs/archetypes/blog-post/index.md

 tags:
     - change-me

+# The social copy used to promote this post on Twitter and Linkedin.
+These
+# properties do not actually create the post and have no effect on the
+# generated blog page.
+They are here strictly for reference.
+social_twitter: "social copy to post on Twitter"
+social_linkedin: "social copy to post on Linkedin"

 # See the blogging docs at https://github.com/pulumi/docs/blob/master/BLOGGING.md
 # for details, and please remove these comments before submitting for review.
 ---